postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 #### Launch screen

-The "Create New" modal appears by default when you launch Postman.
+The **Create New** modal appears by default when you launch Postman.

-At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the "Create New" modal to display each time you open Postman.

 1. Open Postman.

-2. In the "Create New" screen, click "Mock Server".
+2. In the **Create New** tab, click "Mock Server".
 3. Follow steps 3-6 in the previous **New** button section.

+**Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the **Create New** tab to display each time you open Postman.

 ### Using HTTP access control (CORS) for a mock